|SPECIFICATIONS||PHOTOGRAPHS (Click on the pictures for an enlarged photo)|

 - 2 x LCVP (On davits on each side)

-Ships in class: 3, 1 building
+Ships in class: 3

 The Yuzhao LPD offers much increased sea lifting capacity and operational flexibility not possessed by the earlier conventional tank landing ships (LST) in PLA Navy service.
 With its strong self-contained capability the LPD could operate far from friendly shores, projecting amphibious assets over distance of several thousand nautical miles.
 The large amount of space onboard also allows additional communications equipments to be added for the ship to act as a fleet command and control centre in an amphibious operation.

 The docking system is located at the stern of the ship.
 A floodable bay can embark air-cushioned landing craft, conventional landing craft, and amphibious vehicles.
 Flooding of the docking area is achieved by ballasting the stern of the ship, allowing the landing craft to float.
-The Yuzhao was designed to embark 4 air cushion landing crafts (LCAC).
+The Yuzhao was designed to embark 4 air cushion landing craft (LCAC).

 The ship is equipped with a single-barrel 76mm main gun, which appears to be a copy of the Russian AK-176.
 The gun is located on the bow deck.
 There are four Russian-built AK-630 close-in weapon systems (CIWS).
 The ship is also equipped with four 50-tube 120mm multi-purpose rocket launchers, which could provide large area firepower against shore targets.